 As I speed walk my heel hits a patch of snow-covered ice and I slip and I fall straight on my ass.
 Stunned, with my bare ass on the snowy ice, trying to comprehend what just happened, I hear glass shatter behind me.
 I whip my head around towards the sound but still can’t see anything through the snow.
 Keeping perfectly still and focusing my senses, I squint into the darkness.

 Finally, I can make out two small, faint specs of light.

 A few seconds pass as I try to understand what is down there, before my heart rate skyrockets and I start sweating.

 A sniff and a low growl echoes down the alley and I gasp before I finally stumble to my feet.

 Fuck, fuck, fuck, fuck, fuck!

-I quickly kicked the shoes off of my feet, bolted down the alley, and skidded left at the end.
-I had to get to get away, fast!
-Tears were flowing freely now, making the freezing wind feel like slaps to my face.
+I quickly kick the shoes off of my feet, bolt down the rest of the narrow passageway, and skid left at the end.
+I have to get to get away, fast!
+Tears are flowing freely now, making the freezing wind feel like painful slaps to my face.

 Who or what the hell was that??

 I keep running, my mind racing at the same speed as my legs are pushing me forward.
 It must be a man, no doubt.
 The deep voice gave that away.
 His voice was authoritarian, incredibly hard, callous and merciless, and that scares the living hell out of me.
 He’s obviously high-ranked, dominant.
 It could be just a human man, but I still don’t want a confrontation.
 Humans can be just as mean as any wolf.

 If he catches me, there will be no telling what the consequences might be.
 Best case scenario, it’s a verbal thrashing.
 Worst case scenario, it would be physical.
 I know I want neither, no matter what species he is.